absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 ---

-## Deploying Supermq
+## Deploying Magistrala

-There are two primary ways to deploy Supermq, depending on your needs:
+There are two primary ways to deploy Magistrala, depending on your needs:

 ---

 ### 1. Manual Local Deployment

-This method involves **cloning the chart source code**, modifying it locally, and installing Supermq from disk.
+This method involves **cloning the chart source code**, modifying it locally, and installing Magistrala from disk.

 This approach is useful if you want to: